itpplasma/NEO-2/Build.md

 This documents describes the basic steps to get the neo2 executable(s).
 It does not go into details on specific machines/clusters.

+The build system used by neo-2 is cmake.

 === Dependencies ===
 Here is a list of libraries and tools required for building/running neo2.
   * git